Who's managing Airbnb in town?

 - Southern Italy and the Islands: Bari, Cagliari, Catania, Naples, Palermo, Reggio Calabria.

-The coordination group, based in Turin, comprises:
+The coordination group, based in Turin, consists of:

-- Marco Allegra (ICS-ULisboa/PoliTO/FULL)
+- Marco Allegra (CES-UCoimbra/PoliTO/FULL)

 - Francesco Chiodelli (UniTO/FULL)